elixir-europe/biohackathon-projects-2021/projects/36/bhxiv/paper.md

 2. extracting and mapping COVID-19 relevant OMOP terms to open bio-ontologies;
 3. modelling and evaluating FAIR federated machine learning.

+## Contributions
+NQR, JJ, PR, VS and KP conceived the initial project.
+DW, AS, TC and NQR did the OMOP to Phenopackets schema mapping.
+GD and PR did the generation pipeline of the synthetic OMOP database.
+AS created the SQL script and jointly with JJ they created the OMOP exporter code.
+RK, VT, JJ, VS and NQR did the modelling of semantic Phenopackets for Semantic Web based federated health infrastructures.
+PA and RK did the OMOP to semantic Phenopackets pipeline.
+RK, CF, RG, MK, LJC and NQR did the FAIR Machine Learning approaches and modelling discussion.
+NQR and TC drafted the introduction and the discussion sections, and NQR polished a final version of the manuscript.
+All authors reviewed and approved the final version of the manuscript.

 ## Acknowledgements